-Part-Time Employment/Experience-less than 30 clock hours per week.
+Part-Time Employment/Experience-a minimum of 15 hours, but less than 30 clock hours per week.

-Part-Time Postgraduate Professional Employment Experience-part-time experience greater than or equal to an average of 5 hours per week which culminates in an equivalent of 36 weeks of full-time employment experience.
+Part-Time Postgraduate Professional Employment Experience-part-time experience greater than or equal to a minimum of 15 hours per week up to 72 weeks of employment experience.

 Provisional Assistant Licensee-an individual who meets the qualifications established in R.S.
 37: 2659(G) and works under the direct supervision of a licensed speech-language pathologist and performs only those duties specified in §121.
 This person has completed a minimum of 100 of 225 supervised clinical practicum hours and is working to complete the remaining hours on-the-job and/or through a regionally accredited educational institution or its cooperating programs.
+May not engage in the provision of services via telehealth delivery; however, the individual may function as a facilitator given appropriate training.